 In Colombia peace organisation PAX offers support to victims of the armed conflict and their families.
 In particular, we seek to increase the capacity of victims’ organisations from the Cesar, Cauca and Meta (Macarena) regions to push for the implementation of their rights.
-Furthermore, in the Cauca region PAX accompanies the reintegration of former (guerrilla) combatants from indigenous and Afro-Colombian communities, who – after the signing of the Peace Agreement – are expected to return to their places of origin.
+Furthermore, in the Cauca region PAX accompanies the reintegration of former (guerrilla) combatants from indigenous and Afro-Colombian communities, who – after the signing of the Peace Agreement – are expected to return to their communities of origin.

 Over the past decades, the Colombian internal armed conflict has caused immense personal suffering.
 More than 200.000 persons were killed and many millions displaced from their homes.
 However, there has been little attention for the fate of the persons involved.
-One condition for sustainable peace lies in improving the situation of victims and their families, which involves humanitarian support, psychological guidance, access to justice and truth finding.
-Together with local lawyers, psychologists and social workers, PAX seeks to empower groups of rural victims by increasing their awareness, capabilities and psychosocial wellbeing.
+One condition for sustainable peace lies in improving the situation of victims and their families, which involves humanitarian support, psychological assistance, access to justice and truth finding.
+Together with local lawyers, psychologists and social workers, PAX seeks to empower groups of rural victims by increasing their awareness, capabilities and mental wellbeing.